What is Condensation

 Condensation is formed due to the lack of ventilation in your home when there is an opposite of temperatures on each side of the window.
 Therefore, in winter months when it is cold outside, and you have the heating on inside, there is likely to be condensation on the windows.

-Excessive condensation can cause dampness in your home, which can then lead to mould growth on walls, furniture, clothes and other fabrics.
+Excessive condensation can cause dampness in your home, which can then lead to mould growth on walls, furniture, clothes etc..
 It can also lead to the rotting of wooden window frames.
 Damp humid conditions provide an environment in which house dust mites can easily multiply.
 The presence of mould and dust mites can make existing respiratory conditions, such as asthma and bronchitis, worse.

 Look for condensation in your home.
 It can appear in or near windows, in the corners and in or behind wardrobes and cupboards.
 Condensation forms on cold surfaces and places where there is little movement of air.